theprivateer/blog/content/pages/colophon.md

 template: null
 draft: false
 created_at: 2026-01-05T14:39:05+10:00
-updated_at: 2026-01-16T12:39:26+10:00
+updated_at: 2026-01-18T15:02:51+10:00
 ---

 This site is powered by a lightweight custom hybrid database/flat-file CMS.

 Written using the Laravel PHP framework, it leverages [Filament](https://filamentphp.com) to provide a lightweight admin panel.

 Posts, pages and notes are all stored in the database for efficient retrieval / pagination (and eventually search), whilst being stored as Markdown files that can be version-controlled.
+Overkill?
+Perhaps.
+Likely to change?
+Probably.

 Uploaded assets are stored in a Cloudflare R2 bucket.